 Learn more about all of Judy’s Decca recordings at The Judy Garland Online Discography’s Decca Records section here.

 August 29, 1940: MGM put out full-page ads promoting their upcoming 1940/41 schedule.
 Judy was featured and mentioned for the upcoming releases Strike Up The Band, Little Nellie Kelly, and Ziegfeld Girl.
-MGM made a mistake in some of the copy.
+MGM (or perhaps the newspaper?) made a mistake in some of the copy.
 In one column Ziegfeld Girl is noted as “The Ziegfeld Girl” with Eleanor Powell as the star along with Lana Turner, Hedy Lamarr, and James Stewart.
-On that same page is a listing of what the film as “Ziegfeld Girl” with Judy’s name replacing Eleanor’s.
+On that same page is a listing of “Ziegfeld Girl” with Judy’s name replacing Eleanor’s.

 On this day at MGM Judy was filming Little Nellie Kelly, with more scenes shot on the “Interior Kelly Flat” set.
 Time called 9 a.m.; dismissed: 6:39 p.m.